hughesdy/ABCD-NDV-CBC/README.md

 #### ----------------------------------------------------

 I am always in awe of reading others' scripts when they are well-commented.
-Comments are the bedrock of reproducible science!
+Comments are a pillar of reproducible science!
 I am always trying to improve, so if you have suggestions please share.
 Feel free to reach out to me with any questions about the scripts: hughesdy@g.ucla.edu